Affiliate links on Android Authority may earn us a commission. Learn more.

 Mortal Kombat 11 offers the same gory, over-the-top action as the earlier entries in the series, including the return of some of the most iconic characters thanks to a time- and dimension-bending story campaign that’s as corny as it is fun.
-Beneath it all is a solid fighting game with tons of single-player content to work though when you’re not mashing buttons against online opponents.
+Beneath it all is a solid fighting game with tons of single-player content to work through when you’re not mashing buttons against online opponents.

-- Mortal Kombat 11: $49.99, or $41.99 with Stadia Pro
+- Mortal Kombat 11: $49.99

-- Mortal Kombat 11 Premium Edition: $89.99, or $62.99 with Stadia Pro
+- Mortal Kombat 11 Premium Edition: $89.99

 Final Fantasy XV

 Square Enix’s keystone series has seen a number of permutations in its 20+ years of existence, but the latest entry is the first to be available in full 4K glory.
-Final Fantasy XV is one of the best Google Stadia games at launch, and truly one of very few traditional RPGs currently on the platform.
+Final Fantasy XV is one of the best Google Stadia games and truly one of very few traditional RPGs currently on the platform.

 Final Fantasy XV breaks with Square Enix’s tried-and-true JRPG formula by switching to a fully real-time battle system and sticking to a quartet of main characters on a fantastical road trip.
 When a powerful crystal is stolen from the Lucian royal family, heir to the throne Noctis and his three best bros have to team up to get it back before the world of Eos is plunged into eternal darkness.

-- Final Fantasy XV: $39.99, $29.99 with Stadia Pro
+- Final Fantasy XV: $39.99

 - Thumper: $19.99